 Cholera is an acute diarrheal disease that can kill within hours if left untreated.
 In low-income countries, children under three years old experience on average three episodes of diarrhea every year.
 Each episode deprives the child of the nutrition necessary for growth.
 As a result, diarrhea is a major cause of malnutrition, and malnourished children are more likely to fall ill from diarrhea.

-- Malaria is the third leading cause of death
+Malaria is the third leading cause of death in Africa.

 The people of sub-Saharan Africa can live in remote areas where access to healthcare is challenging due to lack of transportation, natural and physical barriers, and poverty.
 Deeply-rutted mountainous dirt roads, thick with dust in the dry season and treacherously slippery in the half-yearly rainy season are difficult to navigate not only for people traveling by foot, but also for taxis, bicycles, and mopeds with passengers perched precariously on the backs.

-Democratic Republic of the Congo’s (DRC), a trio of diseases cause 42% of deaths in children under the age of 5: malaria, pneumonia, and diarrhea.
+Democratic Republic of the Congo’s (DRC), a trio of diseases cause 42% of deaths in children under the age of five and they are malaria, pneumonia, and diarrhea.